-Nested in the western corner of Bohol Sea and surrounded by bigger islands of Visayas and Mindanao, is the lovely province of Siquijor, a small island that offers big surprises.
+Siquijor is nested in the western corner of Bohol Sea and surrounded with the bigger islands of Visayas and Mindanao.
+It is a small island that offers big surprises.

 Formerly called “Isla de Fuego” or Island of Fire during the early Spanish era, Siquijor used to be a town of Negros Oriental until it became an independent province in 1971.
 It is the third smallest province in the country with a total land area of only 343.5 square kilometers.

-Today, Siquijor is a fast becoming tourist favorite in Central Visayas due to its natural beauty and mystical charm.
+Siquijor today is fast becoming a tourist hot spot in Central Visayas due to its natural beauty and distinct charm.
 Its white sand beaches, century old churches, amazing dive sites, beautiful waterfalls and other natural wonders are among the magnets that keep attracting people to uncover the island’s mystique.

 A small yet bountiful island, Siquijor is a synergy of nature’s beauty and mystery, a bliss waiting to be explored.
 Come and experience the mystique charm of paradise that is Siquijor.